Aral-Sarrafi/Object_Detection_and_Tracking/README.md

 # Vehicle Detection and Tracking

 Within this project a simple object detection and tracking pipeline is implemented to detect cars in a video stream.
-The outline of the project is as follows:
+The implementation is available at [Object_Detection.ipynb](https://github.com/Aral-Sarrafi/Object_Detection_and_Tracking/blob/master/Object_Detection.ipynb).The outline of the project is as follows:

 ### 1. Data Visualization
 ### 2. Feature Extraction